How to set up a successful sales SPIF

 SPIFs are often planned hastily

 First and foremost, it’s common for teams to add SPIFs in response to unanticipated marketplace or organizational changes.
 As a result of this reactionary nature, SPIFs usually lack organization, planning, and strategy.
-Rushing into a poorly executed sales incentive program can cause more harm than good by driving the wrong outcomes, distracting reps, or creating goals that conflict with those of your overall sales incentive compensation plan.
+Rushing into a poorly executed sales incentive rewards program can cause more harm than good by driving the wrong outcomes, distracting reps, or creating goals that conflict with those of your overall sales incentive program.

 Poorly executed SPIFs are common